hack-gpon/hack-gpon.github.io/_ont/ont-huawei-hg8010h.md

 {% include image.html file="hg8010hvorr.jpg"  alt="HG8010Hv3/4/5" caption="Bottom of the HG8010Hv3/4/5" %}
 {% include image.html file="hg8010hv6.jpg"  alt="HG8010Hv6" caption="Bottom of the HG8010Hv6" %}

-## Enabling telnet

-We need access to a specific shell and in order to get it we have to enable telnet.
-On the unit, the telnet server accepts connections but doesn't read any input, nor does it send anything.

-To enable telnet we’ll use one of the web interface’s features: the configuration backup and restore page.
-The configuration can be downloaded as an XML, which contains a lot more options than the web interface and a couple of them can be modified to enable telnet access: under the `X_HW_CLITelnetAccess` node, set the `Access` attribute to `1` and in `AclServices`, `TELNETLanEnable` should also be set to `1`.
-I had to set both but your mileage may vary.

-It is possible that this won't work/has been fixed in more recent versions.

-Now that this is done, the modified configuration file can be uploaded via the web interface, the ONT will restart and telnet should be accessible on port 23.

 ## Hardware revisions
 - v1: Horizontal PON port
 - v2: Horizontal PON port